 NHS Kernow is the clinical commissioning group for Cornwall and the Isles of Scilly.
-The Group is formed of 62 local practices who are themselves formed into locality groups which have been involved in local commissioning for many years.
+The Group is formed of 60 local practices who are themselves formed into nine locality groups which have been involved in local commissioning for many years.

 Our principal work is to buy health services on behalf of local people.
 We are responsible for buying:

 There are many more service providers from the charitable, voluntary and private sectors that allow many patients wider choice of service location and type.
-To find out more about choice go to our information pages.
+Find out more about choice go to our get information pages.

 NHS Kernow uses guidance from the National Institute for Health and Clinical Excellence (NICE) when planning and providing services for patients.

 NICE provides independent, authoritative and evidence-based guidance on the most effective ways to prevent, diagnose and treat disease and ill health, reducing inequalities and variation as well as seeking to improve the quality of care.
 NICE develops guidance by working with experts from the NHS, local authorities, and others in the public, private and voluntary sectors.